Kozea/WeasyPrint/docs/api_reference.rst

 supported.

 The ``column-span`` property is supported for direct children of columns.
+Alongside ``none`` and ``all``, a limited form of the positive integer syntax from `CSS Multi-column Layout Module Level 2`_ is supported.
+A leading direct child can span the first N columns in the logical direction.
+Following content sequentially fills the shorter covered columns before using the full-height uncovered columns.
+A value of ``1`` behaves as ``none`` and a value equal to or greater than the column count behaves as ``all``.
+Other placements and column balancing for partial spans are not supported because their behavior is still undefined in the draft specification.

 The ``column-fill`` property is supported, with a column balancing algorithm that should be efficient with simple cases.

 .. _CSS Multi-column Layout Module: https://www.w3.org/TR/css-multicol-1/
+.. _CSS Multi-column Layout Module Level 2: https://drafts.csswg.org/css-multicol-2/

 CSS Fragmentation Module Level 3 / 4
 ++++++++++++++++++++++++++++++++++++